Lessons for Pre-K to Grade 8

 - Groups may bring a bagged lunch or order from the food court.
 Lunch bags will be stored on labeled carts in the lunchrooms.
 We cannot refrigerate or reheat any lunches.

-- When you arrive, do not leave the bus until a museum staff member instructs you to do so.
+- Buses will drop off at the museum entrance located on Adventure Place.
+Do not leave the bus until a museum staff member instructs you to do so.
+Ensure you have your bus driver’s phone number.

 - PDF of the bus drop off and parking map.